 Biotin deficiency: A condition known as a ‘disease of raw egg whites’ may develop after eating only raw egg whites over a prolonged period.
 Symptoms include dermatological (alopecia dermatitis, depigmentation of hair, eyebrow, and eyelash loss), as well as various neurological disorders.

 - The use of anticonvulsants can cause biotin deficiency.

-Food rich in Folic Acid: Green vegetables (spinach, broccoli, chickpeas), meat (liver), cereals, and more.
+The food high in Folic Acid: Green vegetables (spinach, broccoli, chickpeas), meat (liver), cereals, and more.

-Physiological functions: An important cofactor in DNA synthesis, participates in the formation of red blood cells, and supports other important biochemical processes.
+Physiological functions: An important cofactor in DNA synthesis, participates in the formation of red blood cells and supports other important biochemical processes.